 Overall, you need to consider all costs involved and remember that return on income is based on your net profit only, not simply your gross sale price.

 When it comes to calculating the return on investment of a rental property, it can be a bit more complicated than a simple home sale.
 In addition to any regular maintenance and carrying costs, rental properties are naturally creating income for the owner.
 This rental income will need to be taken into account.

-By looking at your monthly operating expenses and subtracting them from your rental income, you can determine your property's net operating income.
-By taking your mortgage payments into account on top of your net operating income, you can determine the property's overall cash flow per month.
+By looking at your monthly operating expenses and subtracting them from your rental income, you can determine your property’s net operating income.
+By taking your mortgage payments into account on top of your net operating income, you can determine the property’s overall cash flow per month.
 If you are spending less than you take in, your property is said to have positive cash flow.
-You can also use estimated values based on homes in the area to determine a rough monthly cash flow before you buy a rental property.
+You can also use estimated values based on homes in the area to determine a rough monthly cash flow

 Using a similar equation from before and subtracting rental income from your total costs, you can determine the return on investment of your rental property at the time of sale.
 If you have a positive cash flow, you can also look at the return on investment without selling through measures like your capitalization rate, but more on this later.